mandyfu84/CS269_PaperSummary/index.md

 ![Image](/Training_on_Adversarial_Examples.png){:height="50%" width="50%"}

 ## Conclusion
-Though the accuracy of the recent models seems to reach human performance, they might not really understand the meaning in passage.
+Though the accuracy of the recent models seems to reach human performance, they might not really understand the meaning of passage.
 With the adversarial examples, the models are still vulnerable.
 This suggests that people may have to come up with new model training methods to accommodate this problem.

 ## Reference
-All images and tables are from:
+All figures and tables are from:
 [Adversarial Examples for Evaluating Reading Comprehension Systems](http://aclweb.org/anthology/D17-1214)